kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 # Radare?

 Enter Radare!
 It is a cross-platform open source tool and framework for binary analysis that was discussed earlier.
 In this blog post, I'm talking mainly about Radare2 which is a rewritten project based on the original Radare project.
 Commonly it seems that people refer to it also just as Radare.
+Radare has a **really** steep learning curve for reverse engineering, at least for a newbie like me, so I'll break down some basic commands that might be useful to get started tweaking around.
+I'm still studying it more myself as well, so I'll also try to break down the analysis into understandable chunks.

 Based on Github: